Telefonica/mistica-design/README.md

 If you want to test something to later will be integrated in libraries, you will be going to do that creating a *custom branch*.

 A custom branch always have to follow a structure in the name:
-`ACRONYM-short-description`
+`ACRONYM-VERSION-short-description`

 *For example*
 Proof of concept  = POC
-`POC-autolayout-list`
+`POC-1.15.0-autolayout-list`

 If this custom branch work fine, we can merge it with development branch.

-**When you make a new branch, don't publish immediately, work on this branch and publish it when you consider that your work is substantial.**
+**When you make a new branch, don't publish immediately, work on this branch and publish it when you consider that your work is substantial.
+This avoids having a dirty repository.**

 ## Danger Zone in Kactus <a name="dangerZone"></a>
 If you will go to use Kactus, when you download libraries in your computer, install the libraries from Kactus to Sketch (just drag and drop libraries sketch files to the Sketch > Preferences > Libraries).
 Be careful because if you change the branch in Kactus, libraries will change.
 Obviously, right?.